Yes! A non-deductible contribution gets you one step closer to a secure retirement. It grows tax-deferred and is tax-sheltered until you withdraw it.

 Coverdell Education Savings Account (ESA) FAQs

 Almost anyone can contribute.
-There are two key limitations:
+There is one key limitation:

 Each child can receive a total of the maximum allowed per year in contributions from all sources.
 It does not make a difference if this is done in a single account or multiple accounts designed to benefit the same child.